seabeya/tech-stack/git/README.md

 What happens if someone adds commits to a remote branch while you have a local branch tracking that remote branch?

 > It does not automatically update itself when new commits are added to the remote branch.
 To incorporate the new commits from the remote branch into your local tracking branch, you need to perform a git fetch or git pull operation.

+- `git ls-remote`: List all references (branches, tags, or other references) available in a remote repository.

 - `git fetch [Remote_Name]`: Update remote tracking branches.